health savings account (hsa)

 Always keep your receipts!

-It’s good to have them just in case you need to show proof your expense was eligible.
+It’s a good idea to keep your receipts in case you ever need to provide proof that an expense was eligible.

 If you choose to use your HSA for current expenses, when you have an eligible expense: